Psychological Evaluations & Assessments

 Before initiating testing, we work with you to develop a written financial plan for assessment services.
 Your insurance company may cover assessment services if they are considered medically necessary.
 We will obtain any pre-authorization that is necessary on the part of the provider’s office.
 It will also be important for you to call your insurance company so you are informed about specific benefits, coverage, and costs.
 You may also choose to pay out-of-pocket for assessment services.

 Please note: We do not provide evaluations that are considered to be forensic in nature, as this is not a specialization of the psychologists in our office.
 Forensic evaluations include sex offense risk assessments for youth or adults, nonsexual violence risk assessments, child custody evaluations, parent-child attachment assessments, competency to stand trial assessments, malingering evaluations, or evaluations/letters advocating the necessity of emotional support animals.
-For individuals seeking these specific assessment services, our office is happy to refer to forensic psychologists in the community who specialize in providing high-quality forensic assessment services.
+For individuals seeking forensic assessment services in the Lincoln, NE area, we recommend Strategic Psychological Services.

 To learn more about our assessment services, please contact us at (402) 483-7900.